0xFFrancesco/Node-Get-Financial-Stats/readme.md

 - Install dependencies: `npm i`;
 - Run the program: `node program.js`;
     - It will create a new sub-directory with all the assets;
-    - It will create the HTML page in the current directory;
+    - It will create the HTML page in the defined output directory;
 - Open the just created HTML page to consult your precious data. 🙌

 ### About: